SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 The **UserGroupMap.XML** file is expected to be at the root of the Azure Blob Store Container defined by the CreateMigrationJob’s `azureContainerManifestUri` parameter.
 This required file is validated using the constrained **DeploymentUserGroupMap.XSD**, which has no change from current published full 2013 package schema.

-The **UserGroupMap.XML** file may not contain any User or Group entries, but doing so will prevent author or security information from being populated during import and warnings will be logged in this case.
+The **UserGroupMap.XML** file may not contain any User or Group entries but doing so will prevent author or security information from being populated during import and warnings will be logged in this case.
 Login and SID values for users must be either adjusted to match the values in SharePoint Online, or if the account no longer should exist can be listed as `IsDeleted = “true”` to prevent lookup failures and additional slowdown during the import operation.

 ### ViewFormsList.XML